 Formatting for Optimized Readability

-• Headings / Subheadings: Use appropriate subheadings to logically divide the entire article into section parts.
-This will allow the reader to scan easily and find the portion that interests him or her quickly.
+- Headings / Subheadings: Use appropriate subheadings to logically divide the entire article into section parts.
+This will allow the reader to scan easily and find the part that interests him or her quickly.

-• Bullet Points / Numbered Lists: Use bullet points to present complex information or a series of steps an easy way to digest text.
+- Bullet Points / Numbered Lists: Use bullet points to show complex information.
+They help in breaking down a series of steps.
+This provides an easy way to digest text.

 Content Quality and Proofreading

-• Originality: You need not be a pro of publishing, but make sure that the content you present is original enough to not be easily found somewhere else.
+- Originality: You need not be a pro of publishing.
+Make sure that the content you show is original enough to not be easily found somewhere else.
 Include your own experiences and views.
-Originality is the most valuable component of any piece of writing.
+Originality is the most valuable part of any piece of writing.

 Visual and Text Harmony